DegreeWorks FAQs

 Audit FAQs

-A DegreeWorks audit is a review of past, current and planned coursework that provides information on completed and outstanding bulletin requirements necessary to complete a degree/major/minor/area of emphasis.
+A DegreeWorks audit is a review of past, current, and planned coursework that provides information on completed and outstanding Bulletin requirements necessary to complete a degree, major, minor, and/or area of emphasis.

-The audit is divided into block requirements such as Degree, University Requirements, General Education (Core), and Major Requirements.
-Each block works like a checklist that has boxes that are automatically checked when a requirement is met.
+The audit is divided into cards such as Degree, University Requirements, General Education (Core), and Major Requirements.
+Each card works like a checklist that contains boxes that are automatically checked when a requirement is met.

 The information in DegreeWorks is refreshed each night.
-Any changes made today (e.g., grade changes or classes added/dropped) will be seen in DegreeWorks tomorrow.
+Any changes made to your record (e.g., grade changes or classes added/dropped) will be seen in DegreeWorks within 24 hours.

 Yes.